-In another segment of work, we investigated detection of gamma emitting sources in the presence of complex background using unsupervised machine learning.
+We investigate detection of gamma emitting sources in the presence of complex background using unsupervised machine learning.
 Spectral lines of isotopes are difficult to observe in one-second measurements.
 Averaging over the entire measurement campaign data set reveals spectral lines of most common background isotopes.
 Spectral lines of orphan sources, which might appear only in a few measurements during the campaign, will be washed out if averaging is performed over the entire measurement data set.
 The approach we have explored consists of extracting one-second measurements containing weak spectral features through data clustering.
-Averaging one-second spectra in a cluster should reveal the presence of anomaly sources.
-We created two ML models using K-means clustering and Neural Network Selforganizing Map (SOM) [5,6].
+Averaging onesecond spectra in a cluster should reveal the presence of anomaly sources.
+We created two ML models using K-means clustering and Neural Network Self-organizing Map (SOM).
 Performance of these ML models was benchmarked using search data.
-One data set contained 137Cs source, and another dataset contained 131I source.
+One data set contained Cs source, and another dataset contained I source.